-Myco Alliance is developing low-tech fungi cultivation methods and testing the ability of mycelium, the vegetative part of a fungus, to degrade urban pollutants found in soil and water.
-At Myco Alliance our mission is to collect, preserve, and share vital information about the Fungi Kingdom for the benefit of our community and to create practical solutions to major environmental problems.
-We are interested in exploring what fungi may tell us about the health of the environment, how they may be able to help through Mycoremediation, and the ways in which humans have interacted with fungi over time through mushroom cultivation, medicinal use, and culinary practices.
+Myco Alliance is fungi science and education company whose mission is to collect, preserve, and share vital information about the Fungi Kingdom for the benefit of our community and to create practical solutions to major environmental problems.
+We are interested in exploring what fungi may tell us about the health of the environment, their ability to restore damaged lands, and the ways in which humans have coexisted with fungi over time.

-- Collect, identify, and evaluate local mushroom strains for cultivation and Mycoremediation potential.
+Collect, identify, and evaluate local mushroom strains for cultivation and bioremediation potential.

 Presently, Myco Alliance is housed at Circle Acres Nature Preserve in the heart of the Montopolis neighborhood in Austin, TX.
 By partnering with Ecology Action of Texas, a local non-profit and stewards of the preserve, Myco Alliance has started to develop educational programming focused on the benefits of Fungi.
 In addition to educational activities hosted at the site, Myco Alliance is also designing cutting-edge research which will be a community resource and will help provide innovative services to existing and future industries.

-Located within Circle Acres, the Research Station is fundamental to Myco Alliance’s work by providing the space to host classes, workshops, mycelium production, mushroom cultivation, and cutting edge research.
+The Research Station, located within Circle Acres, is fundamental to Myco Alliance’s work by providing the space to host classes, workshops, mycelium production, mushroom cultivation, and cutting edge research.
 It is the basis of operations for Myco Alliance and provides the space to conduct the following: